-While being in the industry, almost 8 years now, I never shy-ed away from spending money on buying and trying different equipment and tools!
+While in the industry for almost 8 years now, I never shy away from spending money on buying and trying different equipment and tools!

-Now.
-People get really confused and frustrated when they see an efile, on Amazon for example, cost $60 and then scout out a professional brand and see the cost of an efile start at $300 and up to $450 in price?
+People get confused and frustrated when they see an efile on Amazon, for example, cost $60, then scout out a professional brand and see the cost of an efile start at $300 and up to $450 in the price?

 Why the huge discrepancy?

-Torque, my friend.
-At least, that is one of the primary reasons.
-Another reason is motor technology will get into technology in a little bit.
+“Torque,” my friend, at least, that is one of the primary reasons.
+Another reason is motor technology, but we will get into technology in a little bit.

-Now in addition to torque and RPM, I’ve also heard professionals say that power consumption is also a factor and so you would want to make sure that your efile is at least 35 watts.
-I also hear that this measurement is not often listed, but the manufacturer should have no problem getting back to you with it.
+Now, in addition to torque and RPM, I’ve heard professionals say power consumption is also a factor.
+So you would want to ensure that your efile is at least 35 watts.
+This measurement is not often listed, but the manufacturer should have no problem getting back to you.

 Think of your efile as a newly hired employee.
-Your workload should feel lighter, quicker, and you should feel more efficient and rested.
-If you still feel overworked or in pain, then you have not hired the right employee just yet, and in this case not the right efile.
+Your workload should feel lighter and quicker, and you should feel more efficient and rested.
+If you still feel overworked or in pain, you have not hired the right employee just yet, and in this case, not the right efile.

-Remember, there really is no task that you cannot do by hand via tools and hand files on yourself and clients.
-And if you can do those tasks efficiently and pain-free with these tools, why bother with an efile?
+Remember, there is no task you cannot do by hand via tools and hand files on yourself and clients.
+If you can do those tasks efficiently and pain-free with these tools, why bother with an efile?

-Well you’re bothering because you do want quick and efficient, but to obtain these you have to do your due diligence to find the right machine.
+You do it because you want quick and efficient.
+Still, to obtain these, you must do your due diligence to find a suitable machine.

-So… so far in order to have a powerful machine we’re understanding that we need a good amount of RPM, we need high torque, and strong power wattage.
+So… to have a powerful machine, we understand that we need a good amount of RPM, high torque, and vital power wattage.

 And so… is that it?